 Undergraduate students majoring in homeland security often explore topics like emergency and disaster incident command; law enforcement intelligence applications; and chemical, biological, and radiological hazards.
 Students may also choose a concentration, such as immigration security, to prepare for specific careers.

-Finally, most programs require or strongly encourage learners to complete an internship to develop practical experience in a real-world homeland security setting.
+Finally, most programs require or strongly encourage learners to complete an internship to develop practical experience in a homeland security setting.